The Equalizer (1985 TV series): News and media personalities

+Stage performers

 The series also made good use of its New York City filming location/setting by employing actors who were appearing on Broadway in the late 1980s as guest stars.
-These included Terrence Mann, Frances Ruffelle, Kevin Conway, J. Smith-Cameron, Philip Bosco, Caitlin Clarke, Josef Sommer, Jim Dale, Christine Baranski, and Anne Twomey.
+These include Christine Baranski, Philip Bosco, Yvonne Bryceland, J. Smith-Cameron, Caitlin Clarke, Kevin Conway, Jim Dale, Dee Hoty, Bruce Hubbard, Terrence Mann, Frances Ruffelle, Josef Sommer, and Anne Twomey.

+Woodward colleagues and family

 Additionally, several former stage and screen co-stars of Edward Woodward appeared on the show.
-These included Brian Bedford, Tammy Grimes (real-life mother of the aforementioned Ms. Plummer), Gwen Verdon, Sandy Dennis, Jenny Agutter, Shirley Knight, and Sylvia Sidney.
+These included Brian Bedford, Tammy Grimes (real-life mother of Amanda Plummer), Gwen Verdon, Sandy Dennis, Jenny Agutter, Shirley Knight, and Sylvia Sidney.

-Woodward's second wife, Michele Dotrice, appeared as the central character in the season 2 episode, "Heartstrings".
-Her father, Roy Dotrice, also guest-starred on the show in season 4's "Trial By Ordeal".
-Edward Woodward's son, actor Tim Woodward, appeared as McCall's father in a flashback scene in the episode "Prisoners of Conscience", also in season 4.
+Woodward's second wife, Michele Dotrice, appeared as the central character in "Heartstrings".
+Her father, Roy Dotrice, also guest-starred on the show in "Trial by Ordeal."
+Edward Woodward's son, actor Tim Woodward, appeared as McCall's father in a flashback scene in "Prisoners of Conscience."

+Film and Reboot guest stars

+A few notable guest stars have gone on to appear in The Equalizer films and 2021 revival series.